TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 The :yaml:`map` allows to add a filename or a file ending and map this to a :ts:`page.typeNum` value.

-It is also possible to set :yaml:`default` to e.g. ".html" to add a ".html" suffix to all default pages.
+It is also possible to set :yaml:`default` to for example ".html" to add a ".html" suffix to all default pages.

 .. code-block:: yaml